LeonardoScapolanMI/HypermediaProject/README.md

  - Contribution: Backend: Api.js; Components: Slideshow, Mapbox, CardCarousel; Pages: allpois,allitineraries,poi_details, itinerary_details, event_details;

 Leonardo Scapolan
- - Person Code:
+ - Person Code: 10801854
- - Mail:
+ - Mail: leonardo.scapolan@mail.polimi.it
  - Contribution:

 ## Project Documentation - Organization of the application
 Here we describe how the application has been generally organized for development and production.
 ### Pages
 - index: homepage of the website
-- alleventgroupings:
+- alleventgroupings: gives the user the possibility to access the events offered in the website.
+Organized by season, or displaying them all.
-  - allevents
+  - allevents: displays all the events
-  - summerevents
+  - summerevents: displays all the summer events
-  - winterevents
+  - winterevents: : displays all the winter events
-- allpois
+- allpois: displays all the point of interest
-  - poi_details
+  - poi_details: displays information about a single topic
-- allitineraries
+- allitineraries: displays all the itineraries
-  - itinerary_details
+  - itinerary_details: displays information about a single itinerary
-- allservicetypes
+- allservicetypes: displays all the service types
-  - service_details
+  - service_details: displays a series of services belonging to the chosen tyoe.
-- thetown
+- thetown: displays information about the history of Florence, with also information on how to get there.
-- contact us
+- contact us: hosts a contact form.

 ### Components
 - Card: implements the basic functionality of displaying the preview of an item of the website, with a set of basis information to grab user's attention.